grafov/m3u8/README.md

 Roadmap
 -------

-For version 0.3:

-* Support tags from versions 4 and 5 of the specs.

-For version 1.0:
+To version 1.0:

-* Support for all M3U8 tags up to latest version of specs.
+* Support all M3U8 tags up to latest version of specs.
 * Code coverage by unit tests more than 90%